-Specific primers for tested genes (Table 1) were designed using Oligo-4 computer program and synthesized by Macrogen (Macrogen Company, GAsa-dong, Geumcheon-gu.
+Specific primers for our examined genes as shown in table 1 were designed using Oligo-4 computer program and synthesized by Macrogen (Macrogen Company, GAsa-dong, Geumcheon-gu.
 Korea).
-PCR was conducted in a final volume of 25 μ L consisting of 1 μ L cDNA, 1 μ L of 10 picomolar (pM) of each primer
+PCR reaction (25 μL total volume) was consisted of 1 μL cDNA, 1 μL of 10 picomolar (pM) of each primer (forward and reverse) and 12.5 μL PCR master mix

-(forward and reverse) and 12.5 μL PCR master mix (Promega Corporation, Madison, WI) the volume was brought up to 25 using sterilized, deionized water.
-PCR was carried out using a PeX 0.5 thermal Cycler with the cycle sequence at 94°C for 5 min one cycle, followed by different cycles each of which consisted of denaturation at 94°C for one minute, minute with additional final extension at 72°C for 7 min.
-As a reference, expression of Glyceraldehyde-3-Phosphate Dehydrogenase (G3PDH) mRNA was detected by using specific primers (Table 1).
-PCR products were electrophorized on 1% agarose gel (Bio Basic INC. Konrad Cres, Markham Ontario), stained with ethidium bromide in TBE (Tris-Borate-EDTA) buffer.
-PCR products were visualized under UV light and photographed using gel documentation system.
-The intensities of the bands were quantified software densitometrically using ImageJ (http://imagej.en.softonic.com/).
+(Promega Corporation, Madison, WI) the volume was brought up to 25 using sterilized, deionized water.
+PCR was carried out using a PeX 0.5 thermal Cycler at 94°C for for 5 min one cycle, followed by variable cycles (according to degree of gene expression) each of which consisted of denaturation at 94°C for one minute, annealing temperature as seen in table 1 and extension at 72 °C for 1 min, with additional final extension at 72°C for 7 min.
+As a reference, glyceraldehyde-3-phosphate expression of dDehydrogenase (G3PDH) mRNA was used.
+PCR products were visualized by electrophorrsis in 1.5% agarose gel (Bio Basic INC. Konrad Cres, Markham Ontario), stained with ethidium bromide in TBE (Tris-Borate-EDTA) buffer.
+PCR products photographed using gel documentation system.
+The intensities of the bands were quantified using ImageJ software (http://imagej.en.softonic.com/).